Spaying and Neutering your Pet

 • Spayed bitches are far less likely to develop mammary or breast cancer, which can be life threatening also.

 • After spaying dogs will not put on weight, as long as they are fed sensibly and exercised regularly.
-You may find that your dog does not require as much food after the operation.

 • Contrary to popular belief, neutering has absolutely no affect on a dog's temperament or personality.
 It is just an old wives tale that a dog needs to have a litter of puppies.